 On Maui the elevation of the mountains causes undisturbed airflow to lift.
-Creating cloud and rain.
+Creating clouds and rain.
 This means the island’s climate is turned into a multitude of microclimates.
-It is impossible to accurately discuss the islands climates as only a few miles apart it can be completely different.
+It is impossible to accurately discuss the island’s climates as only a few miles apart they can be completely different.

 Almost any imaginable climate condition can be found on Maui, Apart from Arctic, however, snow can and does fall high on Haleakala from time to time.
 Rainforest, Desert, Rural Grassland, Ancient Cloud forest, City, High Mountain, Coastal Forrest, and Tropical Beach all can be found on Maui.
 The differing Climate zones can be quite staggering.
 What would take a drive of thousands of miles on the mainland can all be experienced within the confines of this small remote island.